 Your personal improvement journey is never finished!
 What this means is, if you are truly committed to the philosophy of continuous improvement, you are less likely to quit because you are always in search of the next goal.

 How many New Year resolutions have you made and never achieved over the years?

-Unless you are one of the small minority who are goal orientated high achievers, maintaining motivation and the commitment to achieving your goals is hard work and dare I say it – with not much success – one big FAILURE after another.
+Unless you are one of the small minority who are goal-orientated high achievers, maintaining motivation and the commitment to achieving your goals is hard work and often leads to one big failure after another.

 Hence, these are the reasons why New Years’ resolutions are never achieved.

 Continuous improvement techniques can help you to achieve any goals you set.
 If you commit to the practice of continuous improvement, your motivation to achieve your goals and aspirations in life will never die.